fastly/fastly-rust/docs/HealthcheckApi.md

 ## delete_healthcheck

-Delete the healthcheck for a particular service and version.
+Delete the health check for a particular service and version.

 ```rust
 let cfg = &Configuration::default();